-Subject to the Securities and Futures (Financial Resources) Rules and the Securities and Futures Ordinance, Futu Securities is required to maintain minimum paid-up share capital.
+Subject to Securities and Futures (Financial Resources) Rules of Securities & Futures Ordinance, Futu Securities International (Hong Kong) Limited is required to maintain minimum paid-up share capital.
 Regulatory capital requirements could restrict the Operating Company from expanding their business and declaring dividends if their net capital does not meet regulatory requirements.
 Also, certain Operating Companies are subject to other regulatory restrictions and requirements.
 As of December 31, 2016 and 2017, aggregate excess regulatory capital for the Operating Company was HK\$204,895 thousand and HK\$588,673 thousand respectively.
 As of December 31, 2017, the regulated Operating Company was in compliance with their respective regulatory capital requirements.